 - The nanny might be actually magic, or seems to work magic due to being a ‘child whisperer’

 - The nanny sees right through the children and although she may have a harsh exterior, has a heart of gold

 - The children are at least upper middle class

 - Nanny stories of the old-fashioned kind, set in large houses, are probably from an earlier era such as the Edwardian

 - The plots tend to be episodic rather than dramatic, with each day bringing a new adventure which is over and solved by bedtime.
 But there is still a character arc whereby the children become better behaved (or more morally upstanding) by the end of the story.

-- The magical nanny who arrives at the door, fixes the family’s problems then leaves is known as the Travelling Angel Trope.
+- The magical nanny who arrives at the door, fixes the family’s problems then leaves is known as the Blow-in Saviour Trope.
 Therefore, nanny stories have something in common with traditional Westerns.